How to Elope in Yosemite in Winter

 If you’re wondering how to elope in Yosemite in winter, you’re in the right place.
 It’s a common misconception that Yosemite closes when the snow starts to fall.
 You’d be surprised how many people ask if the park shuts down and are shocked to learn it’s open year-round.
 In fact its even prettier in the winter.

 After years of photographing couples through Yosemite’s snowfalls and frozen sunrises, I know exactly what it takes to make a winter elopement not just possible, but magical.
-From permits and locations to weather, timelines, and the small details that make your day feel like you — this guide walks you through every part of planning a winter elopement in Yosemite.
+From permits and locations to weather, timelines, and the small details that make your day feel like you.
+This guide walks you through every part of planning a winter elopement in Yosemite.

 Why Elope in Yosemite in Winter